Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Processed meat

-Processed meat deserves the clearest warning.
-It includes meat preserved or flavored through salting, curing, fermentation, smoking, or similar methods.
-Bacon, sausage, hot dogs, ham, salami, and many deli meats fit this definition.
-The WHO states that eating processed meat causes colorectal cancer.
+Processed meat earns the clearest warning.
+It covers meat preserved or flavored through salting, curing, fermentation, or smoking: bacon, sausage, hot dogs, ham, salami, and many deli meats.
+WHO states that eating processed meat causes colorectal cancer.
 An analysis of 10 studies estimated that each 50-gram portion eaten daily raises colorectal-cancer risk by about 18%.
-Fifty grams is roughly 1.8 ounces.
+Fifty grams is roughly 1.8 ounces, about one hot dog.
 [WHO, 2015]

-That does not mean an occasional sandwich guarantees harm.
-It means the risk rises as regular intake rises.
-A practical change is to treat processed meat as an occasional food rather than a daily protein source.
+That doesn’t mean an occasional sandwich guarantees harm.
+It means the risk climbs as regular intake climbs.
+The practical move is to treat processed meat as an occasional food rather than a daily protein.
 The American Cancer Society advises eating it sparingly, if at all.
 [ACS, 2025]

 Red meat

 Red meat includes beef, pork, lamb, veal, mutton, and goat.
-The evidence is not as firm as it is for processed meat.
-IARC classifies red meat as probably carcinogenic to humans, with the strongest but still limited evidence involving colorectal cancer.
-WHO reports that, if the association is causal, the same body of research suggests a 17% increase in colorectal-cancer risk for each 100-gram daily portion.
+The evidence here is softer than for processed meat.
+IARC classifies red meat as probably carcinogenic, with the strongest but still limited evidence involving colorectal cancer.
+WHO reports that, if the association is causal, the same research suggests a 17% increase in colorectal-cancer risk for each 100-gram daily portion.
 [WHO, 2015]

-You do not need to treat every serving of red meat as dangerous.
-Frequency and portion size matter.
-Replace some servings with beans, lentils, fish, or poultry, and avoid making red meat the automatic center of every dinner.
+You don’t need to treat every steak as dangerous.
+Frequency and portion size are what matter.
+Swap some servings for beans, lentils, fish, or poultry, and stop making red meat the automatic center of every dinner.

 Alcohol

 Alcohol is a known human carcinogen.
-Wine does not get a health exemption, and neither does beer.
-The National Cancer Institute states that alcohol causes cancers of the mouth, throat, voice box, esophagus, and liver.
-Drinking is also associated with breast and colorectal cancers.
-Risk rises as intake rises, but even light drinking can increase the risk of some cancers.
+Wine gets no health exemption, and neither does beer.
+The National Cancer Institute states that alcohol causes cancers of the mouth, throat, voice box, esophagus, and liver, and is also linked to breast and colorectal cancers.
+Risk rises with intake, but even light drinking can increase the risk of some cancers.
 [NCI, 2025a]

-The earlier version of this page said one glass of wine a day raises breast-cancer risk by 250%.
-That figure is not supported by the NCI fact sheet.
+One claim worth correcting: an older version of this page said a daily glass of wine raises breast-cancer risk by 250%.
+The NCI fact sheet does not support that figure.
 NCI reports that women who have one drink a day have a higher breast-cancer risk than women who drink less than once a week.
-For alcohol-related cancers as a group, the Surgeon General data summarized by NCI estimate about 17 cases per 100 women among those drinking less than once a week, compared with 19 per 100 among women drinking one drink a day.
+For alcohol-related cancers as a group, the Surgeon General data summarized by NCI estimate about 17 cases per 100 women among those who drink less than once a week, compared with 19 per 100 among women who have one drink a day.
 [NCI, 2025a]

-If reducing cancer risk is your priority, drinking less is better.
-People who do not drink should not start for a supposed health benefit.
+If lowering cancer risk is the goal, drinking less is better, and people who don’t drink shouldn’t start for a supposed health benefit.

 Risks That Depend on Preparation, Storage, or Temperature